TreesClouds/eecs149-project/README.md

 - M1 MacBook Pro (GUI only)

 ## Python
-Install Python 3.11 if you don't already have it.
+All packages will be run with a virtual environment on Python 3.10 (latest version supported by pyrealsense2 for aarch64), so install python3.10 and python3.10-venv if needed:

+    sudo apt install python3.10 python3.10-venv

 # Installation
 1. On a new Ubuntu machine, pip needs to be installed first:

 	   sudo apt install python3-pip
-2. Create a virtual environment with Python 3.11 (latest version supported by pyrealsense2) and install all packges with pip:
+2. Create a virtual environment with Python 3.10 and install all packages:

-		python3.11 -m venv venv
+	   python3.10 -m venv venv
 	   source venv/bin/activate
 	   pip install -r requirements.txt

 # Running
 ## Board Digitization (only needed if you changed the board)